 They have “home resort” inventory for every Disney Vacation Club resort, meaning that if you want a popular resort (like Beach Club or Grand Californian), you can book with him at the 11 month mark.
 If you want a hard-to-book resort and plan on booking through an individual, you need to do so 11 months out and find an owner who has the resort you want as a home resort.
 That can make the whole process of booking through an individual more time consuming and tedious.

 The advantages to renting from individuals is that you save money.
 The average per point price on these boards is $12-14, with points sometimes going for as little as $10/point if the owner is desperate or the points are about to expire.
-This is about $1-2 less than David’s or DVC Rental Store.

 The downside to renting from individuals is that you have no guarantee that you aren’t going to be ripped off, or that the owner will be available to assist you if something goes wrong with the reservation.
 You’ll have a bit of uneasiness until the moment at the check-in desk that your reservation pulls up.